Premium

 Chalo aao tum to dikhaye hum go bacha hai maqtal-i shehr mein

-Come, I will show to you what’s left in the city’s slaughter house.
+Come, I will show to you what8217;s left in the city8217;s slaughter house.

-Just as Joseph Goebbels incited the Kristallnacht riots (The Night of the Broken Glass) in Berlin, so did Narendra Modi watch passively while mosques and Sufi shrines were set on fire and Muslim businesses vandalised.
+Just as Joseph Goebbels incited the Kristallnacht riots The Night of the Broken Glass in Berlin, so did Narendra Modi watch passively while mosques and Sufi shrines were set on fire and Muslim businesses vandalised.
 Walking through some of the riot-torn areas, I realised how the Muslim victims were threatened so totally and pursued so relentlessly.

 That day, the Congress and the BJP released their first list of candidates for the December 12 elections.
 But one did not see any feverish election activity.
 All one saw were a few freshly painted hoardings, and some party flags fluttering.

 My conversation with politicians of all hues did not take me very far.
 Discreet and cagey, they refused to comment on whether or not the Modi regime showed itself capable of mass murder.
 Surely, I said to a local BJP politician, Gujarat cannot restore its pride through religious incitement and communal mobilisation.
-What’s the purpose of Gaurav Yatras when a society’s social fabric is so brutally torn apart?
+What8217;s the purpose of Gaurav Yatras when a society8217;s social fabric is so brutally torn apart?
 Pride in what?
 In killing the Miyans, who have been tied to the land for centuries?
 In destroying business and trade?
 My questions were greeted with silence.

 Doubtless, he championed communitarian causes.
 However, on one critical issue he conceded that the Ayodhya controversy, started in 1949 with an installation of an idol of Lord Rama in the Babri Masjid, had been raised at a most inopportune time both from the point of view of the country at large and of Uttar Pradesh in particular.
 We salute his memory.